-Benefit Description You pay After the calendar year deductible Infertility services (cont.)
-Standard Option Perinatal care Postnatal care All charges Assisted reproductive technology (ART) procedures, such as: • In vitro fertilization (IVF) • Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) • Services and supplies related to ART procedures Cost of donor sperm Cost of donor egg • Fertility drugs Allergy care Standard Option Testing and treatment 20% of the Plan allowance Allergy injections Allergy serum 20% of the Plan allowance Treatment therapies Standard Option Chemotherapy and radiation therapy 20% of the Plan allowance Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 105. • Respiratory and inhalation therapy Cardiac rehabilitation following a qualifying event/ condition is provided for up to 12 weeks of sessions. • Dialysis - hemodialysis and peritoneal dialysis • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Applied Behavior Analysis (ABA) Therapy for Autism Spectrum Disorder • Medical nutrition therapy to treat a chronic illness or condition; includes nutrition assessment and nutritional counseling by a dietitian or facility- based program which is ordered by a participating physician - Chronic Renal Disease, Diabetes Mellitus, and High Risk Obstetrical Symptomatic Conditions: unlimited number of visits when medically
+Benefit Description You pay After the calendar year deductible Allergy care Standard Option Testing and treatment 20% of the Plan allowance Allergy injections Allergy serum 20% of the Plan allowance Treatment therapies Standard Option Chemotherapy and radiation therapy 20% of the Plan allowance Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 105.
+Respiratory and inhalation therapy Cardiac rehabilitation following a qualifying event/ condition is provided for up to 12 weeks of sessions.
+Dialysis - hemodialysis and peritoneal dialysis • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Applied Behavior Analysis (ABA) Therapy for Autism Spectrum Disorder Medical nutrition therapy to treat a chronic illness or condition; includes nutrition assessment and nutritional counseling by a dietitian or facility- based program which is ordered by a participating physician - Chronic Renal Disease, Diabetes Mellitus, and High Risk Obstetrical Symptomatic Conditions: unlimited number of visits when medically necessary Morbid Obesity: limited to an initial assessment and five follow-up visits for a total of six visits per calendar year Heart Disease, Symptomatic HIV/AIDS, and Celiac Disease: limited to two visits per calendar year Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.